What Is Head Lice Life Cycle? How Long Do They Survive?

 Image: Shutterstock

 Head lice are highly contagious and spread through physical proximity (2).
 Even sharing personal items like combs, hairbrushes, hair ties, hats, and headgear may cause the transmission.
 Close personal contact is the most likely way lice spread.
-Although lice cannot live long on inanimate surfaces, they can hitch a ride on towels or clothes.
+Can head lice live on pillows and sheets?
+Yes, they can.
+Although lice cannot live long on inanimate surfaces, they can hitch a ride on towels, sheets, or clothes.
 Sharing bedding and pillowcases with an infected person can also lead to lice infection.

 We have learned that lice spread rapidly through personal contact.
 Keep reading to know more about their life cycle.